20 Jan Can You Vinyl Wrap Anything?

 Vinyl wrapping unique objects is a creative way to draw more attention to your business.
+But vinyl wrapping isn’t just for turning a vehicle into a moving billboard.
 From doors to signposts, there are many kinds of objects you can wrap in vinyl.
-But before you start designing your next vinyl wrap project, it’s important to know which surfaces you can and can’t wrap in a vinyl sticker.
-We put together this guide to help you plan your design.
+However, before you start designing your next vinyl wrap project, it’s important to know which kinds of surfaces you can and can’t wrap in a vinyl sticker.
+We put together this guide to help you plan a design that lasts.

 What Types of Surfaces Can You Vinyl Wrap?

 Vinyl wraps and graphics are typically installed on windows, walls, floors, and vehicles.
 But you can wrap virtually anything in a vinyl sticker.
-Vinyl graphics on items like refrigerators, light posts, garage doors, and even utility boxes can help your business stand out.
+Vinyl graphics on items like refrigerators, light posts, and even garage doors can help your business stand out.

 Vinyl wraps will easily stick to glass, metal, plastic, and varnished wood as long as the surface is smooth and clean.
-Vinyl wraps will also stick to walls, especially those with water-based, semi-gloss latex paint.
+You can even use vinyl wraps on walls, especially those with a fresh top coat of water-based, semi-gloss latex paint.
 If you’ve recently painted your walls, it’s important to wait at least 30 days before installing any vinyl graphics.

 What Can’t You Vinyl Wrap?